 When I was a kid I was brought up on sporting, fun angling principles.
 For much of my youth I fished for tope in the shallow waters of Cardigan Bay using little more than a spinning rod.
 Bass fishing expeditions were done with the lightest gear possible and as I progressed through my angling career, the fly rod became the new tool of choice for maximum sport.
 The Tipster follows on in this tradition for me, and I was eager to get the rod out on a boat that I knew would offer me a great chance to apply these sporting principles.

-Each year I team up with Mike Snr and good friends Dave Barham, Jim Midgley and Gethyn Owen for two days of angling debauchery aboard Gethyn's Holyhead based charter boat, My Way, fishing for smoothhounds on the lightest gear possible!
-Geth is a big advocate of light line tackle sports fishing, especially for smoothhounds, so it was with Geth that I elected to put the Shakespeare Agility Tipster through it’s boat fishing paces.
+I was aboard Gethyn Owen’s Holyhead based charter boat, My Way, fishing for smoothhounds on the lightest gear possible!
+Geth is a big advocate of light line tackle sports fishing, especially for smoothhounds, so it was with Geth that I elected to put the Shakespeare Agility Tipster through its boat fishing paces.